awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 If you are using the EC2 launch type for your tasks and want to enable the `awslogs` log driver, your Amazon ECS container instances require at least version 1\.9\.0 of the container agent\.
 For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.

 **Note**
 If you are not using the Amazon ECS\-optimized AMI \(with at least version 1\.9\.0\-1 of the `ecs-init` package\) for your container instances, you also need to specify that the `awslogs` logging driver is available on the container instance when you start the agent by using the following environment variable in your docker run statement or environment variable file\.
-For more information, see [Installing the Amazon ECS Container Agent](ecs-agent-install.md)\.
+For more information, see [Installing the Amazon ECS container agent](ecs-agent-install.md)\.

 ```
 ECS_AVAILABLE_LOGGING_DRIVERS='["json-file","awslogs"]'